The JWST Early Release Science Program for Direct Observations of Exoplanetary Systems III: Aperture Masking Interferometric Observations of the star HIP 65426 at 3.8 um: Data Reduction and Extraction of Fourier Observables

-We fit companion models to Fourier observables via both grid and Markov-Chain Monte Carlo (MCMC) methods \citep[utilising the \texttt{emcee} \textsc{Python} package,][]{2013_Foreman-Mackey}.
-The analytic models consist of a delta function central point source (representing the star) and an ensemble of delta function companions each with a separation, position angle, and contrast relative to the central star, individually selected such that a binary model (containing the central star and one companion) most closely resembles the calculated Fourier observables.
-The grid output was used to generate the $\chi^2$ surface for positional parameters at the best-fit companion contrast as shown in the top panel of Figure \ref{fig:ChiSqMap} (with each panel showing a different calibration).
+We fit companion models to the calibrated Fourier observables on the calibrated dataset via both grid and Markov-Chain Monte Carlo (MCMC) methods \citep[utilising the \texttt{emcee} \textsc{Python} package,][]{2013_Foreman-Mackey}.
+The analytic models consist of a delta function central point source (representing the star) and an ensemble of delta function companions each with a separation, position angle, and contrast relative to the central star, individually selected with the aim of obtaining a binary model (containing the central star and one companion) most closely resembling the calculated Fourier observables.
+This was achieved by varying the values of separation, position angle, and contrast of the companion delta function.
+We then take the lowest $\chi^2$ value as the best fit companion model.
+This $\chi^2$ value of the best fit should be significant\footnote{For the purposes of this work, we state values at ${\geq}5\sigma$ from the null value to be statistically significant.} compared to the null model for a confident detection.